kbase/kbase-ui/README.md

 ## Installation

-As a SPA, Kbase UI is "just" a collection of web browser assets.
-All you need to run it is a modern web browser and a web server.
+As a SPA, the Kbase UI is "just" a collection of web browser assets.
+All you need to run it is a modern web browser, a web server, and an internet connection.

 At present there is no installable distribution of KBase UI.
 The essential process is to download the project, ensure you have the (widely available and free) prerequsite development tools, build the project (just a few seconds), and then use the built-in preview server to pull up the app.